agenteo/agenteo.github.com/source/_posts/2018-06-01-measure-success-of-your-agile-retrospective.md

   - agile
   - retrospectives
 image: /assets/article_images/measure-success-of-your-agile-retrospective/hero.png
+og:
+  description: Retrospectives should be a core practice for any team but you must have a way to measure their success and team engagement otherwise they can become just another meeting.
+In this article I'll explain why they're both critical to retrospective success.
 ---

 Retrospectives should be a core practice for any team but **you must have a way to measure their success and team engagement otherwise they can become just another meeting**.